RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Practical Full System Scheduling

-\end{lemma} \begin{proof} The lower bound $\GRlo_{i}^{j}$ is the shortest execution time of this GPU segment on $2GN_i$ virtual SMs.
+\end{lemma} \begin{proof} { The lower bound $\GRlo_{i}^{j}$ is the minimum execution time of this GPU segment on $VGN_i$ virtual SMs.
 In the best case, there is no critical-path overhead and no execution time inflation due to interleaved execution.
-The minimum total virtual work $\GWlo_i^{j}$ is executed in full parallelism on $2GN_i$ virtual SMs, which gives the formula for $\GRlo_{i}^{j}$.
-In the worst case, the maximum total virtual work is $\GWup_i^{j}\alpha_i^j$, and the maximum critical-path overhead $\GLup_i^{j}$ captures the maximum overhead of launching the kernel.
+The minimum total virtual work $\GWlo_i^{j}$ is executed in full parallelism on $VGN_i$ virtual SMs, which gives the formula for $\GRlo_{i}^{j}$.

+In the worst case, the maximum total virtual work is $\GWup_i^{j}\alpha_i^j$, as it demands the most computation and thus longest execution time.
+Additionally, the maximum critical-path overhead $\GLup_i^{j}$ captures the maximum overhead of launching the kernel, which run serially and cannot benefit from parallelism.
 Since $\GLup_i^{j}$ is a constant overhead and is not affected by self-interleaving and multiple virtual SMs, we do not need to apply the interleaved execution ratio $\alpha_i^j$ to $\GLup_i^{j}$.
-After deducting the critical-path overhead, the remaining GPU computation is embarrassingly parallel on $2GN_i$ virtual SMs, which results the formula of $\GRup_{i}^{j}$. \end{proof}

-Note that Lemma~\ref{lem:ncores} calculates both the lower and upper bounds on the response time of GPU segment $G_i^j$, because both bounds are needed when analyzing the total response time of task $\tau_i$.
-Both the lower and upper bounds can be obtained by profiling the execution time of GPU segments many times.
+After deducting the critical-path overhead using to Gustafson's law in Equation~\ref{eq:1}, the remaining GPU computation is embarrassingly parallel on $VGN_i$ virtual SMs, which results the formula of $\GRup_{i}^{j}$. } \end{proof} Note that Lemma~\ref{lem:ncores} calculates both the lower and upper bounds on the response time of GPU segment $G_i^j$, because both bounds are needed when analyzing the total response time of task $\tau_i$.
+Both the lower and upper bounds can be obtained by profiling the execution time of GPU segments.

-To ensure that tasks do not share SMs, the total number of virtual SMs assigned to all tasks must be no more than the number of available virtual SMs, i.e., $\sum_i \GN_i \le \GN$; otherwise, the task set is unschedulable.
-During runtime execution of schedulable task sets, our platform will generate $2\GN_i$ persistent threads blocks for each GPU segment of task $\tau_i$ to execute on its assigned $2\GN_i$ virtual SMs.
+During runtime execution of schedulable task sets, the work in Section \ref{sec:GPU_model} will generate $\VGN_i$ persistent threads blocks for each GPU segment of task $\tau_i$ to execute on its own assigned $\VGN_i$ virtual SMs. {For the less powerful GPU with small numbers of SMs, we need to generate enough virtual SMs to make each task have its virtual SMs.
+This can be realized by limiting the maximum number of threads in a thread block as described by Section 4.2.
+For example, in the GTX1080TI GPU, each SM can execute 2048 threads simultaneously.
+Therefore, if each block has 1024 threads, two blocks are executed on one SM, which means one physical SM generates two virtual SMs.
+By limiting the maximum number of threads in one thread block to 2048/$V_{SM}$ , we can generate $V_{SM}$ virtual SMs.
+Therefore, in most cases, enough virtual SMs could be generated.}